Ironmuffins/Library/README.md

 None.

 Bug fixes:
-Form data now clears after adding a book.
+Form now requires input for name of book, author, and readStatus.

 Current features:
 User can add books by using provied form.